ssitkowx/EvolutionBoard/README.md

 - This is where the environment-specific code is kept.

 Logic:
-- This is where external libraries are stored,
+- This is where external common libraries are stored,
 - This is where environment-specific and hardware-independent code is stored.

 # IV.
 Configuration:
 - Eclipse IDE for C/C++ Developers.
 Version: 2019-12(4.14.0),
-- ESP-IDF Eclipse plugin configured according https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md
+- ESP-IDF Branch_v4.0.
+Eclipse plugin configured according https://github.com/espressif/idf-eclipse-plugin/blob/master/README.md
 - Generate hal libraries from CubeMx version 5.3.0,
-- To enable C++ settings add <nature>org.eclipse.cdt.core.ccnature</nature> to .project,
-- Add files, folders and libraries to the 'eclipse' project.

 # V. Builidng:
 Logic: